whitecube/lingua/README.md

 // Format a language in a ISO 639-3 string echo $language->toISO_639_3(); // "fra"

+// Format a language in a valid W3C language attribute string (according to BCP 47) echo $language->toW3C(); // "fr" in this case but could be "fr-BE" if country code was specified

 /*
-    ... other W3C & PHP methods are to come.
+    ...
+PHP methods is to come.
 */
 ```